-We use the first conditional to talk about real or possible future situations, to make predictions, offers, suggestions, etc. If you eat that, you will be ill.If she needs a car, she can borrow mine.I’ll stay at home if it rains.
-The structure of the first conditional is:If/when + present simple – will + infinitive. […]
+We use the first conditional to talk about real or possible future situations, to make predictions, offers, suggestions, etc. Learn about the first conditional sentences and do the quiz

 Both "over" and "above" mean 'higher than' and in many cases are interchangeable.
 But there are some differences between them.